Art is what I do. Always have, always will.

 I intend to help preserve Earth's living creatures and our environment.

 I want to bring back vanishing shapes.

-When people see my work I'd like them to take some time
+When people sit and look at my work I'd like them to take some time

 Carol Hernandez received a degree in Photographic Illustration from Rochester Institute of Technology.
 She was able to view first hand works by Rembrandt, Rubens, Monet and many other old master paintings during her tenure at the J. Paul Getty Museum.
 At the Getty she managed the creation of the high-resolution digital archive of the museum's art collection.
 Hernandez has studied with many recognized master artists such as David Leffel, Simon Combes and Laddie John Dill.

 - The Artist Magazine: First place for Acrylic Painting